ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/2020-01-09-SQLonLeetCode.md

 LEAD/LAG(columns, step) OVER ([ PARTITION BY value_expression , ... [ n ] ] order_by_clause )
 ```

+## LIMIT
+there's no limit in ms sql
+use
+offset + fetch 替代

 ## Producing a moving average and cumulative total